 Guys, I am really excited about this post.
 This Stuffed Peppers recipe was a craaaaazy long time coming.
-This recipe – I’ve tested it and then forgot about it to rediscover it some time later to then retest it and flaunt it all over Instagram and the retest it again.
+This recipe – I’ve tested it and then forgot about it to rediscover it sometime later to then retest it and flaunt it all over Instagram and then retest it again.
 Let’s just say I’ve eaten my fair share of quinoa inside of peppers lately and I am totally OK with that!!

 I’m just so excited I am finally sharing it with you all.

 I bulked the nutrition factor up here with canned chickpeas.
-The chickpeas lend lots of extra fibre and protein to these peppers which is always a good thing.
+Chickpeas lend lots of extra fibre and protein to these peppers which is always a good thing.
 When baked the chickpeas get chewy and a little crispy too.
 It’s pretty delicious.

 I cut my bell peppers in half length-wise because that’s the way I like them (I think they are easy to eat that way) but you could always try stuffing a whole pepper with varying cooking times.